Take a look at these homes for sale in Lakeland - NewsBreak

 Here are a selection of listings from our classifieds:

-A very active 55 and over Resort Community, with lots of amenities and activities!
-Negotiable furnishings.
-Two spacious bedrooms including a master suite with walk in closet and large private bath!
-Huge open living and dining room with beautiful furniture and even a big screen TV!!
-It has a large, wonderful kitchen with lots of cabinets and countertops and kitchen table and chairs!
-There is a nice finished lanai with tile flooring, glass windows and separate a/c with beautiful water views!
-Extras include laminate flooring throughout, ceiling fans, newer appliances, painted driveway and nice storage shed!!!
-ABOUT THE COMMUNITY The Hamptons Golf and Country Club has an activities director that creates a monthly calendar of activities, there is something to do everyday!
-Newly updated/renovated clubhouse with a library, exercise room, billiards room, ball room, computer center with free WIFI, card tables, game room, TV room, recreation hall and a banquet hall.
-There are plenty of outdoor amenities to enjoy updated heated swimming pool, and hot tub, lighted tennis and shuffleboard courts, horseshoes, half court basketball, pickle ball, bocce ball, stocked ponds for catch and release, and more!
-Dog park for your fur-babies!
-RV and boat storage, pet areas The Hamptons Golf and Country Club is a prestigious golf course community and a golfers dream come true!
-Golf, golf, & more golf right at home!
-18-Hole Golf Course, Putting Green & Golf Pro Shop All listing information is deemed reliable but not guaranteed and should be independently verified through personal inspection by appropriate professionals.
-American Mobile Home Sales of Tampa Bay Inc. cannot guarantee or warrant the accuracy of this information or condition of this property.
-Measurements are approximate.The buyer assumes full responsibility for obtaining all current rates of lot rent, fees, and pass-on costs.
-Additionally, the buyer is responsible for obtaining all rules, regulations, pet policies, etc., associated with the community, park, or home from the community/park manager.
-American Mobile Home Sales of Tampa Bay Inc is not responsible for quoting of said fees or policies.
+***CONTACT LISTING AGENT DIRECTLY, MOBILEHOMELADY DOT COM FOR YOUR PRIVATE EXCLUSIVE TOUR**** HAVE YOU BEEN SEARCHING FOR THE PERFECT HOME THAT HAS ALL THE BOXES CHECKED, YOUR WAIT IS OVER!!
+THIS BEAUTIFUL 2018 MARIA IN NEW CONDITION WITH AN OPEN FLOOR PLAN!
+TOTAL SQUARE FOOT IS 1288 PLUS A RAISED FLORIDA ROOM FOR AN ADDITIONAL 196Sq Ft!!!
+THREE BEDROOM AND TWO BATHROOM SITUATED IN CYPRESS CREEK VILLAGE A BEAUTIFUL 55+ COMMUNITY LIVING ROOM Enter the Home into the Bright and Open Large Living area, Open to the Kitchen.
+Great Sized Living Room with Carpeted Flooring, Lighted Ceiling Fan.
+Furnishing Include: Sofa, Oversized Ottoman, Loveseat, Chair, 4 End Tables.
+All Window Treatments Remain.
+KITCHEN Eat In Kitchen with Vinyl Flooring!
+Large Sink with Sprayer that Overlooks Living Room, Lots of Drawers, More than Ample Counter Space and Cabinets.
+Whirlpool Appliances Include: Dishwasher, Smooth-Top Stove, Microwave, Refrigerator with Ice-maker.
+Furnishings: Table + 3 Chairs, All Window Treatments Remain.
+MASTER RETREAT This King-Sized Master Retreat is Beautiful with Carpeted Flooring and Lighted Ceiling Fan, with a Large Walk in Closet that measures.
+Open to Private Master Bath.
+Furnishing Include: Bed, Dresser.
+All Window Treatments Remain.
+MASTER BATH Private Master Bath with Dual Vanity with Mirror and Vanity Lighting, Step in Shower with Seats, Comfort Commode, PLUS a Large Linen Closet, Vinyl Flooring .
+All Window Treatments Remain.
+GUEST ROOM 1 This private room awaits your guests!
+Carpeted flooring with a Lighted Ceiling Fan.
+Furnishings Include: Queen Bed, Night Stand and a Bureau with a mirror.
+All Window Treatments Remain.
+GUEST BATH Vinyl Flooring with the Perfect Size Vanity, Vanity Lighting, Mirror, Cabinet above the Commode, Bathtub and shower Combination.
+GUEST ROOM 2 You Will Love This Room that is used for an Office!
+Carpeted Flooring with a Lighted Ceiling Fan, Closet measures 5' 10 x 2 Furnishings Include: Recliner, Bookshelf, Television and Stand.
+All Window Treatments Remain.
+LAUNDRY ROOM Off Kitchen/Dining, Cabinets above the Whirlpool Washer and Dryer that is included.
+Vinyl Flooring.
+FLORIDA ROOM Your personal OASIS!
+With 2 entries from the exterior of the home and the Dining Room.
+Perfect for Entertaining!
+WHAT A VIEW!!!
+Included 2 Glass Tables and 8 Chairs SHED 8x 12 Complete with Double Doors to easily pull your golf cart in, with shelving!!
+Perfect place for all your extras!
+COVERED PATIO Located just behind the shed with easy access from the carport with a 3' walkway.
+UPGRADES Golf Cart Path ADDITIONAL FEATURES Covered Carport fits 2 Cement Sidewalk Walkway to rear of Home Rear Patio No Rear Neighbors with water/wildlife view ABOUT THE PARK: Cypress Creek Village is a Gorgeous Gated Community in a Country Setting.
+Located in South East Winter Haven just minutes away from HWY 27 Makes for Easy Access to Orlando.
+The Daily, Weekly and Monthly Activities are held in the Residents Club House.
+You will Love the Large Heated Swimming Pool and Spa.
+Additional Features: Onsite State of the Art Work Out Facility, Theater, Dance Floor, Lending Library and a Gorgeous Billiard Room.
+Horseshoes, Bocce ball, Shuffleboard.
+One of Winter Haven's Golf Courses is Right Across the Street!
+You will Love Living Here!
+There is Always Something Going on at the Club House and the Grounds are Very Manicured!
+No Credit Check with Application!
+All listing information is deemed reliable but not guaranteed and should be independently verified through personal inspection by appropriate professionals.
+American Mobile Home Sales of Tampa Bay, Inc. cannot guarantee

-For open house information, contact Joseph Remkus, American Mobile Home Sales of Tampa Bay, Inc. at 727-667-2400
+For open house information, contact Tanya Johnston, American Mobile Home Sales of Tampa Bay, Inc. at 727-667-2400

-Great opportunity to own this Move-In Ready 3bedrooms /1bath home in a great location close to everything.
-Completely Remodeled and All new paint outside and inside.
-Don't miss your chance to see it!
+This 1994 home with 2 bedrooms and 2 baths is close to a nice, quiet cul-de-sac.
+With an open concept floor plan the home is both comfortable and spacious.
+The living room and dining rooms have Berber carpeting.
+The kitchen is light and bright and the bay window looks out onto the patio.
+The master bedroom has a large closet and room for additional storage in the master bath.
+With new tie-downs, newer fridge and range, this home is move-in ready.
+The roof was replaced in 2013 and the AC unit is maintained annually.
+The large carport can easily fit 2 vehicles and there's a separate path for the golf cart/shed area.
+The shed is large with a rear entrance that leads to the patio area.
+The home is furnished and the lot lease is $997.00 per month.
+Let's make a deal on this spacious home!
+This home is in a resort-style, 55+ community on the North side of Lakeland FL.
+Amenities include two pools, two hot tubs, Fitness center, Full-time staff fitness instructor, Tennis courts, Bocce ball courts, Pickle Ball, Horseshoes, Clubhouse, 24 Hour Manned guarded gate, lawn mowing, trash pickup and property taxes.
+This home is situated on a leased lot.

+Three Bedroom, 1 Bathroom Concrete Block home centrally located in Bartow, near Hwy 60 and US 98.
+This Home offers has all tile flooring for easy maintenance, wood kitchen cabinets and a FENCED-IN Back Yard .
+Please call today to request a private viewing before it is gone!

-For open house information, contact Sara Guevara Benitez, BETTER HOMES & GARDENS FINE LIVING at 407-433-9699
+For open house information, contact Milton De La Cruz, LAKELAND HOMES AND REALTY, LLC at 863-248-7260

-BACK ON THE MARKET!!! $20K SELLER CONCESSION!!!!!!!This fabulous home is located within the highly sought after GRASSLANDS community and has a 24 hour guarded gate.
-This two story home has 3 bedrooms and 3 full bathrooms, as well as a two car garage.
-The luxury and opulence you've been waiting for is finally here!
-Located on a gorgeous body of water and overlooking the 10th green, enjoy time on the screened patio on the lower level or on the full open balcony on the second level.
-Upon entering you are greeted with beautiful hardwood floors and the first of two living rooms.
-Beautiful custom made drapes frame two sets of french doors that lead out to the downstairs screened lanai where you can enjoy morning coffee or evening drinks in style.
-The second set of french doors are in the small but beautiful breakfast area.
-The kitchen has bright and cheerful cabinetry, solid surface countertops and a small built in desk.
-Let's not forget about the formal dining room with it's magnificent crystal chandelier that will dazzle the senses.
-Tons of natural light floods in through all of the beautiful windows and a view of the water can be seen throughout.
-The master bedroom and ensuite master bath are on the first floor, along with a guest room and an amazing second full bath.
-The master bath is lavish with a step up full soaking tub, large separate walk in shower, private water closet, dual sinks and vanity with a makeup counter.
-The master suite has not one but two walk in closets.
-The first is unusually large and the second can only be described as massive and amazing.
-The enormous walk in closet comes complete with top of the line closet organization, including full length mirrors, shoe organizers and a built in safe for valuables.
-The inside laundry room is just through the master walk in closet.
-The lovely winding staircase with wrought iron detailing takes you upstairs to the private guest suite, with full size living area and full bathroom.
-The living space upstairs has a custom built entertainment center that stays with the home.
-There is also an office at the top of the stairs.
-A beautiful built in bookcase in the hallway greets you as you approach office.
-Your guests will be pampered staying in their own private second story apartment, complete with beautiful balcony facing the water.
-Keeping this home tidy will be a breeze with the whole house vacuum system.
-This home has been well cared for and attention to detail is everywhere you look.
-Please call today to schedule your private showing!
+Seller has accepted a contract on this property will pend as soon as I receive contract from sellers attorney 3 /2 MOBILE HOME SITTING ON 2.47 ACRES.
+FIREPLACE IN LIVING ROOM, SPLIT BEDROOM PLAN, A/C DOES NOT WORK NEEDS WORK HAS A GOOD FLOOR PLAN LARGE LIVING ROOM SCREENED FRONT PATIO SELLER IS REQUESTING 24 HOUR NOTICE TO SHOW

 Comments / 0